Massive effort to get Los Angeles homeless into hotels - KVIA

 San Diego County, with about 8,000 homeless, has secured 2,000 rooms and is prepared to get more if needed, officials said.

-California on Tuesday had more than 17,000 coronavirus cases and nearly 500 deaths, according to data compiled by Johns Hopkins University.
-At least a dozen homeless people have tested positive.
+California on Tuesday had more than 17,000 coronavirus cases and at least 452 deaths, according to data compiled by Johns Hopkins University.

-For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough, that clear up in two to three weeks.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and other respiratory problems that can lead to death.
+So far the confirmed cases among the homeless population is low — Los Angeles County has only about a dozen — but there has been little testing of that population.